matthew-brett/dev.ac.uk/devacuk_slides.md

 David L. Donoho (2010) "An invitation to reproducible computational research" *Biostatistics* 11(3) 385

+# A culture of error

+Scientists at Amgen (a drug company) tried to reproduce findings from 53 "landmark" studies.

+> ... when findings could not be reproduced, an attempt was made to contact
+> the original authors, discuss the discrepant findings, exchange reagents and
+> repeat experiments under the authors’ direction, occasionally even in the
+> laboratory of the original investigator.

+Of 53 studies, only 6 replicated (11%).

+Glenn Begley and Lee Ellis (2012) "Raise standards for preclinical cancer research" Nature 483

+# Improving process

+> In studies for which findings could be reproduced, authors had paid close
+> attention to controls, reagents, investigator bias and describing the
+> complete data set.
+For results that could not be reproduced, however, data
+> were not routinely analysed by investigators blinded to the experimental
+> versus control groups.
+Investigators frequently presented the results of one
+> experiment, such as a single Western-blot analysis.
+They sometimes said they
+> presented specific experiments that supported their underlying hypothesis,
+> but that were not reflective of the entire data set.

+Begley and Ellis (2012).

 # Sharing analyses

 > An article about computational science in a scientific publication is